Are participial and infinitival clauses important?

 - This is the final assignment submitted by my students.

 v) Finally, gerund participial clauses using the present participle (‘-ing’) verb form take the place of the subjects or objects of a sentence.
-This function makes them a type of non-finite noun clause, much like those explored in Lesson 2:
+This function makes them a type of non-finite noun clause, much like those explored in Chapter 2:

 - Studying for the exam is boring.

 - I like studying for exams.

 The final type of dependent clause is the infinitival clause.
 In English, an infinitive is a verb that has the word ‘to’ placed directly before it, such as ‘to study’ or ‘to teach’ (although as you’ll notice in the table below, it is also possible to have bare infinitives without ‘to’).
 The verb that follows ‘to’ in such constructions is said to be non-finite because it cannot show distinctions of time through tense, much like participials.
 As the following table demonstrates, there are at least seven types of infinitival clause that you should focus on learning and using:

 Well done on completing this short reader on dependent clauses.
 Now that you know what a dependent clause is, have studied the three types of finite dependent clause (adjective, adverbial and noun) and are also familiar with participial and infinitival non-finite clauses, now might be a good opportunity to unlock, download and complete our Chapter 1-3 Worksheets.
 These activity PDFs have been designed to check your knowledge of this grammar point and improve your overall English proficiency.

 Chapter 3 explores the topic: Are participial and infinitival clauses important?
 Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.